ccoutant/dwarf-locations/005-locations-on-stack.md

 ### Section 3.16 Value Lists [was: 2.5.2]

 Place the contents of old section 2.5.2 Value Lists here.

+*Remove* the fifth (non-normative) paragraph:

+> *The DWARF expressions in value list entries, being
+> expressions and not location descriptions, may not contain
+> any of the DWARF operations described in Section
+> {locationdescriptions}.*

 ### Section 3.17 Location Lists [was: 2.6.2]